 I cater presentations to students (grades 3-8), educators, librarians, other writers, and anyone who loves a good story.
-Choose from the following, or we can talk about other options.
+Choose from the two below, or we can talk about other options.
 Please click here to see fee schedule and/or book a visit.
 Both of these presentations include a seven minute video where Rebeka gives us a tour of her school and home, and answers reader’s questions.
 Here’s a preview!

 Chance Comes Once

 “I cannot tell you what the future holds,” said Papa.
 “All I know is what lies before us right now.
 Amahirwe aza rimwe.
 Chance comes once.
 We must take advantage of it.”